Cardano-After-Dark/hydra-poc/docs/blog/ms2.md

 Building upon the robust foundational infrastructure established in Milestone 1, we've successfully completed Milestone 2 of our Hydra gaming project, marking a significant advancement toward secure, distributed gaming communications.
 This milestone focused on implementing threshold cryptography for secure group communication, enabling players to participate in encrypted gaming scenarios where sensitive information can be protected while maintaining the transparency and decentralization benefits of blockchain technology.

 Our work demonstrates a complete threshold XOR cryptography system integrated with Cardano's Hydra Layer 2 solution—from distributed key generation and secure group formation to encrypted message transmission and collaborative decryption.
-We've proven that players can engage in secure gaming experiences with built-in fault tolerance, where no single participant can compromise group communications, while maintaining the real-time responsiveness and minimal transaction costs achieved in Milestone 1.
+We've proven that players can engage in secure gaming experiences maintaining the real-time responsiveness and minimal transaction costs achieved in Milestone 1.

 ## Key Achievements